 Bolinhos de bacalhau (or pastéis de bacalhau) are little deep-fried patties of salt-dried cod and potatoes.
 This is another bacalhau dish, yes, but it’s one that’s definitely worth trying, especially as you can easily find these in cafés and snack bars in Portugal.

 Arroz de Marisco

-As well as Arroz de Marisco, you’ll also come across several other rice dishes like arroz de tamboril (monkfish rice) and arroz de peixe (fish rice).
+As well as arroz de marisco (seafood rice), you’ll also find similar dishes like arroz de tamboril, arroz de bacalhau, and arroz de polvo.

 Porco Preto is a breed of pig that’s found in Spain and Portugal.
 In Portugal it’s mainly found in the Alentejo, which is why it’s often called Porco Preto Alentejano.
 The pigs are raised on a diet of acorns, and the meat is used for roasted and grilled pork dishes as well as for making presunto (cured ham that’s similar to jamón ibérico or prosciutto).